stripe2933/vk-gltf-viewer/README.md

 - Device Limits
   - Subgroup size must be at least 16.
   - Sampler anisotropy must support 16x.
+  - Available asset texture count is restricted by:
+    - For Apple system, sampler and image count must be less than `maxDescriptorSetUpdateAfterBindSamplers` and `maxDescriptorSetUpdateAfterBindSampledImages`, respectively.
-  - Loading asset texture count must be less than `maxDescriptorSetUpdateAfterBindSampledImages`
+    - Otherwise, texture count must be less than `maxDescriptorSetUpdateAfterBindSamplers`.

 </details>